Chatbot UX

 Match User Expectations

 Your chatbot character must reflect what your users expect of your industry and brand.
-A banking chatbot could adopt more formal language than one for a casual dining restaurant.
-Take some time to study your audience and how they like to be spoken to.
+A banking chatbot may adopt a more formal tone than one for a casual dining restaurant.
+Take some time to study your audience and understand how they prefer to be addressed.

 Optimizing Chatbot Response Strategies